simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 Water treatment plants have also implemented **robust security measures** to protect their ICS systems.
 For example, many water treatment plants have implemented **access controls**, **intrusion detection systems**, and regular **vulnerability assessments** to reduce the risk of cyber attacks.

-Additionally, some water treatment plants have implemented **incident response plans** that outline the steps to be taken in the event of a cyber attack.
+Also, some water treatment plants have implemented **incident response plans** that outline the steps to be taken in the event of a cyber attack.
 These plans include procedures for **isolating affected systems**, **notifying relevant parties**, and **restoring normal operations** as quickly as possible.

 Also, some water treatment plants have implemented **physical security measures** to protect their ICS.
 For example, they may implement **fencing** and **access controls** to restrict access to critical areas of the facility.